 Eternals will be released in cinemas on Friday 5th November 2021, a full year since it was originally slated, following two major pandemic-related delays.

 The film will enjoy 45 days being shown exclusively in cinemas before it is then made available on the streaming service Disney Plus, similarly to Shang-Chi and the Legend of the Ten Rings which arrives on the platform this month.

 Filming on Eternals was completed shortly before COVID-19 became a global health crisis, as confirmed by star Gemma Chan on Twitter in February 2020.

 In late April 2021, shortly after her double Oscar win for acclaimed indie flick Nomadland, director Zhao told Variety that she was in the "final stretch" of completing Eternals, meaning the film should be ready well before its November launch.

 The only potential hurdle will be what impact COVID-19 is having on the cinema industry this winter, as many venues around the world were forced to close their doors in 2020 due to the spread of the illness.

-The Eternals introduces a race of super-powered aliens to the Marvel Cinematic Universe, who made their comic book debut in 1976, created by legendary comic book creator Jack Kirby.
+Eternals introduces a race of super-powered aliens to the Marvel Cinematic Universe, who made their comic book debut in 1976 and were created by the legendary comic book creator Jack Kirby.